alexhorner/WD-DX4000/README.md

 ## Goals
 - Fan Control - **COMPLETE** Superio.md
 - LCD Writing - **COMPLETE** LCD.md
-- LCD Contrast - Works with manual control in default Windows
+- LCD Contrast - (IN PROGRESS!
+See IO repo at top of this README) Works with manual control in default Windows
 - LCD Brightness - **COMPLETE** LCD.md
-- Front Panel Button Reads - Works with manual control in default Windows
+- Front Panel Button Reads - (IN PROGRESS!
+See IO repo at top of this README) Works with manual control in default Windows
 - LED Control (RAID indicators and power indicators.
-Red and blue individually) - Pretty sure this is available as it is used by the default Windows software, but I couldn't work out how to control manually within default Windows
+Red and blue individually) - (IN PROGRESS!
+See IO repo at top of this README)  Pretty sure this is available as it is used by the default Windows software, but I couldn't work out how to control manually within default Windows

 ---